jayanthsaagar01/retail_sales_predictor/clean_project.md

    - Update `project_explanation.ipynb`
    - Update `mac_setup.md` and `windows_setup.md`

+## Current Application Name

+The application has been renamed to "Retail Forecaster" as requested.

-## Application Name Suggestions
+## Alternative Name Suggestions

-Consider using one of these names instead of any Replit references:

-- RetailPro Forecaster
+If you want to change the name in the future, here are some alternatives:

 - SaleSense AI
 - RetailMind Predictions
 - MerchanTrend Analytics